Markets remain reassured by ECB's bond-purchasing plan

-Wall Street was poised for a steady opening, with both Dow futures and the broader S&P 500 futures up 0.2 percent.
+Wall Street was poised for a solid opening too, with both Dow futures and the broader S&P 500 futures up 0.4 percent.
+On Thursday, the S&P soared to its highest level since January 2008, while the Dow hit its highest mark since December 2007.